Constitution of East Germany

 Admiralspalast in Berlin, site of the German People's Congress where the first GDR constitution was drafted.

-The original Constitution of East Germany (the German Democratic Republic; Verfassung der Deutschen Demokratischen Republik) was a communist state constitution promulgated on 7 October 1949.
+The original Constitution of East Germany (the German Democratic Republic; Verfassung der Deutschen Demokratischen Republik) was promulgated on 7 October 1949.
 It was heavily based on the Weimar Constitution (Weimarer Reichsverfassung) and nominally established the GDR as a liberal democratic republic.
 In 1968, the East German government adopted a new, fully Communist constitution that was based on Marxism–Leninism, political unitarism, and collective leadership.
 There were further amendments to the 1968 constitution in 1974.
-With the political events of 1989, there were attempts to draft a new constitution for East Germany, but these efforts never materialized due to the dissolution of East Germany and the accession of its states into the neighboring Federal Republic.
+With the political events of 1989, the 1968 constitution was purged of its Communist character.
+There were attempts to draft a completely new constitution for East Germany, but these efforts never materialized as momentum grew for unification with West Germany (the Federal Republic of Germany).
+The following October, East Germany ceased to exist, and its territory merged into West Germany.

 Background

 In 1947 the German People's Congress met in Berlin.
 The People's Congress was meant to be an alternative to the Western London Conference of Foreign Ministers taking place at the same time.
 The People's Congress' aim was to establish an assembly which would represent the entire German nation and determine the nation's political future and prevent the division of post-war Germany.
 In all there were 2215 delegates sent to the congress (664 of whom represented Germans in zones occupied by the Western Powers).
 The second Congress, which had by this point been outlawed in Western occupied zones, met a year later and elected a Council (Volksrat).
 This council would seek to serve as an assembly representing the entire country, irrespective of occupying nation.
 This assembly designated a committee whose task it was to develop a constitution.
 Future Minister-President Otto Grotewohl was the chairman of this committee.
 An election was held in May 1949 to designate a People's Council.
 The German People's Congress met for a third time in 1949 and accepted the drafted constitution.
-On October 7, 1949, the People's Council then became the People's Chamber of the East German Republic, and the Peoples' Congress was reformed into the National Front political bloc a proccess that was concluded with the formal establishment of the German Democratic Republic.
+On October 7, 1949, the People's Council then became the People's Chamber of the East German Republic, and the Peoples' Congress was reformed into the National Front political bloc, a process that was concluded with the formal establishment of the German Democratic Republic.